MobilityData/gtfs.org/docs/documentation/schedule/components/accesibility.md

 <div class="grid" markdown>

-This feature allows to communicate the signage used by vehicles indicating the trip’s destination, making it easier for users to identify the correct transit service.
+Headsigns allows to communicate the signage used by vehicles indicating the trip’s destination, making it easier for users to identify the correct transit service.
 This feature supports headsign changes along a specific route.

 | Files associated      | [trips.txt](/schedule/reference/#tripstxt)      | [stop_times.txt](/schedule/reference/#stop_timestxt)  |
 |-----------------------|---------------|----------------|